 Heat Pump State

-Heat pump state parameters provide real-time operational data, sensor readings, and consumption metrics.
+Heat pump state parameters provide real-time sensor readings and current device status.
 These fields are read-only and automatically updated from the manufacturer’s API.State data refresh frequency depends on the manufacturer’s API.
 Most values update every 5-15 minutes.

 Operational Status